 Horizon 2020 is the research and innovation programme of the European Commission that invests a total of 80,000 million euros between 2014 and 2020.
 The objective of this programme is to turn Europe into a global power in terms of scientific and technological innovation.
 This programme is based on three pillars:

 These challenges focus on financing research that is in line with the 7 priorities established by the EU: health, demographic change and well-being; food security, sustainable agriculture and forestry, marine, marine and inland water research, and bioeconomy; safe, clean and efficient energy; intelligent, ecological and integrated transport; action for climate, environment, efficiency of resources and raw materials; Europe in a changing world: inclusive, innovative and reflective societies; Secure societies: Protect the freedom and security of Europe and its citizens.

 This pillar seeks investment in strategic technologies that allow the European Union to take a step forward.
-To do this, it urges the private sector to invest together with the public in the development of these technologies that favor innovation.
+To do this, it urges the private sector to invest together with the public sector in the development of these technologies that favor innovation.